-Ensuring an ass, and that e nd support for early career teachers and reconstruction on the last support for early career teachers and reconstruction of the last support for the last su All staff to receive quality paid for CPD to improve oracy across the school In 2018 The EEF supported the trial of voice 21 to improve oracy- recognising there was a need for children to improve their ability to express their thoughts and improve communication.
+All staff to receive quality paid for CPD to improve oracy across the school In 2018 The EEF supported the trial of voice 21 to improve oracy- recognising there was a need for children to improve their ability to express their thoughts and improve communication.
 Cultural capital is vital in order to prevent the Mathew Effect - with the poor getting poorer, Cultural capital takes one tangible form: a pupil's vocabulary.
-The size of a pupil's vocabulary in their early years of schooling (the number and variety of words that the young person knows) is a significant predictor of academic attainment in later schooling and of success in Leader has attended all CPD sessions.
+The size of a pupil's vocabulary in their early years of schooling (the number and variety of words that the young person knows) is a significant predictor of 3 & 1 all CPD sessions.
 Oracy has been rolled out across the school following two staff meetings.
-Reasoning in maths-explaining strategies to peers, talk detectives, trios and concept cartoons are currently being incorporated into the foundation subjects by subject leaders.
-B Weaver has received CPD Attended Trust events and QA the use of oracy across the school.
+Reasoning in maths- explaining strategies to peers, talk detectives, trios and concept cartoons are currently being incorporated into the foundation subjects by subject leaders.
+This is ongoing B Weaver has received CPD Attended Trust events and QA the use of oracy across the school.
 Audit conducted by Voice 21 signed off the previous action plan.
 A new action plan is now in place so that the new English leader can drive Oracy forward with the support of R Weaver.
+Leadership team will be academic attainment in later schooling and of success in 3 & 1 Leaders released to receive CPD and this was Two additional teachers attended Oracy CPD as Oracy champions to help drive Oracy forwards.